CSCI310-Group29/TrojanCheckIn-Group29/README.md

 - Open Actions dropdown and Cold Boot

 #### Run the App
-Open "Run" tab and select Run 'app' OR click the green "Run 'app'" arrow in the top right App should build and open in the Android emulator shortly
+Open "Run" tab and select Run 'app' OR click the green "Run 'app'" arrow in the top right.
+App should build and open in the Android emulator shortly